LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 }
 ```

 This crude implementation conveys the basic idea, but it is naive.
 It does not attempt to handle unsubscription, and it's not easy to fix that when using `Observable.Create` for this particular scenario.
-And as we will see later in the book, Rx sources that might try to deliver large numbers of events in quick succession should integrated with Rx's concurrency model.
+And as we will see later in the book, Rx sources that might try to deliver large numbers of events in quick succession should integrate with Rx's concurrency model.
 The implementation that Rx supplies does of course cater for all of these tricky details.
 That makes it rather more complex, but that's Rx's problem; you can think of it as being logically equivalent to the code shown above, but without the shortcomings.

+In fact this is a recurring theme throughout Rx.NET.
+Many of the built-in operators are useful not because they do something particularly complicated, but because they deal with many subtle and tricky issues for you.
+You should always try to find something built into Rx.NET that does what you need before considering rolling your own solution.

 When transitioning from `IEnumerable<T>` to `IObservable<T>`, you should carefully consider what you are really trying to achieve.
 Consider that the blocking synchronous (pull) nature of `IEnumerable<T>` does always not mix well with the asynchronous (push) nature of `IObservable<T>`.
 As soon as something subscribes to an `IObservable<T>` created in this way, it is effectively asking to iterate over the `IEnumerable<T>`, immediately producing all of the values.
 The call to `Subscribe` might not return until it has reached the end of the `IEnumerable<T>`, making it similar to the very simple example shown [at the start of this chapter](#a-very-basic-iobservablet-implementation).
 (I say "might" because as we'll see when we get to schedulers, the exact behaviour depends on the context.) `ToObservable` can't work magic—something somewhere has to execute what amounts to a `foreach` loop.